Razor Clams and Antique Pine in the Back Bay

 Good news: that day is Tuesday.

-, your new exposed-brick cave of custom woodwork and small plates, soft-opening in
+Say hello to Asta, your new exposed-brick cave of custom woodwork and small plates, soft-opening in four days.

 But pay attention: they’re open for only four-and-a-half hours, and only Tuesday to Sunday.